fsfw-dresden/usb-live-linux/README.md

 While the original variant was the [Uni-Stick](variants.build/FSFW-Uni-Stick:Xfce:buster/README.md), we have since been working on bringing the system to [school kids](variants.build/FSFW-Schulstick/README.md) and [makers](variants.build/OSEG-Makerstick/README.md) as well.

 ## Online Demo
-If you would like to test Schulstick Linux online, you can try it live inside your browser at distrotest.net [2021.4 Schulstick Online Demo](https://distrotest.net/Schulstick%20Linux/2021.4).
+If you would like to test Schulstick Linux online, you can try it live inside your browser at distrotest.net [2021.4 Schulstick Online Demo](https://distrotest.net/Schulstick%20Linux/2021.4) (version outdated, we're working on getting it updated).

-## Downloads (2021-04-24)
+## Downloads
-At the moment, the [2021.4 Schulstick release](https://github.com/fsfw-dresden/usb-live-linux/releases/tag/FSFW-Schulstick%2F2021.4) is the only version available for download.
-It includes most of the functionality of the other build variants though, so we encourage you to try it out instead while we are working on creating release images for the other variants (which we hope to have ready by end of the [decade]).
+The most recent image files can be found on our [Releases](https://github.com/fsfw-dresden/usb-live-linux/releases) page.

 ## Issues and Support
 If you hit any problems, just open an issue here on github.